mahatiyerramilli/A02/README.md

 # A02
-**

 PART 1
 How to use Git and GitHub:
-- Install Git on your desktop
+- Install Git on your desktop, use this link: https://git-scm.com/downloads
 - Make a GitHub account on your browser
-- Once you login to GitHub, you can make a new repository buy looking at the left side of the website and clicking the green button that says "New" on the top left corner
+- Once you login to GitHub, you can make a new repository by looking at the left side of the website and clicking the green button that says "New" on the top left corner
 - You can then fill out all the necessary information and then scroll down to click "Create repository"
 - To store your GitHub repositories on your desktop and not only browser,  you can copy the link of the repository and add it to your Git repository on your system